Quidge/bagelbash/docs/journal.md

 - Do the prisma init cli and select a local docker db with mysql.
 Try that with docker-compose and see if the same issue pops up.
 I feel like I've done this before but I kinda feel out of options.
 Maybe post on Prisma Slack?

+## 5/11

+### Accomplished

+- I got a Prisma server running!
+Except I've done that already; the difference was I get it working enough that GraphQL Playground could view and interact with the Schema.

+### What I'm thinking about/todo next session:

+- Based on my difficulty with the above, I don't think I have a good grounding in what `prisma deploy` is doing, and what Prisma "services" are.
+I need to research that.